MafuraG/gridpane-wordpress-hybrid-template/README.md

 # gridpane-wordpress-template-all-plugins

 Added some random text over here.
+More random text

 This repo is an example of a repo configured for Hybrid deployment